spribojac/belly-button-challenge/README.md

 ## Have Fun Exploring the Microbial World! 🦠🔬

 # Credits
-Thanks you UOB databootcamp and my study group for support in this challenge
+Thanks you UOB databootcamp and my study group for support in this challenge.
+I attempted this after the Project 3 challenge which helped a lot!